 To better serve Medicare Advantage beneficiaries, providers need to understand their local Medicare Advantage landscape to pinpoint which plans are active in the area and offering these new benefits.

-Our research of Medicare Advantage plans’ benefit packages enables service providers to quickly and easily learn the county-level benefit offerings, such as in-home support services, home-based palliative care, remote access technologies, telemonitoring services, and personal emergency response system (PERS) (see FAQs below for a complete list).
+Our research of Medicare Advantage plans’ benefit packages enables service providers to quickly and easily learn the county-level benefit offerings, such as In-Home Support Services, Home-Based Palliative Care, Food and Produce (SSBCI), Social Needs Benefits (SSBCI), Meals (SSBCI), Remote Access Technologies, Telemonitoring Services, and Personal Emergency Response System (PERS) (see FAQs below for a complete list).
 ATI Advisory reports will help service providers build strong working relationships with local Medicare Advantage plans and improve overall care delivery for Medicare Advantage enrollees.

 Stay tuned as ATI Advisory delivers regular insights as you use the report to deliver value to Medicare Advantage enrollees and plans.

 1. What data are included in this report?

 This report includes data on Medicare Advantage Plans’ filed 2021 supplemental benefits.
 Please note this report does not include PACE plans or MMP demonstration plans due to the nature of these products and their use of Medicaid funding to cover non-medical services.
 The report also does not include MSA plans.